-If a relevant person under the Industrial Relations Act 1979 (WA), including an inspector, requests in writing to view employee records, the employer must oblige and let the relevant person inspect the records.
-If the employer contravenes this request a civil penalty not exceeding \$5000 for an employee may be issued.
+If a relevant person under the IR Act, including an inspector, requests in writing to view employee records, the employer must oblige and let the relevant person inspect the records.
+If the employer contravenes this request, a civil penalty not exceeding \$5000 may be issued.